Inzhenerka/docs.getdbt.tech/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 plan="dbt Starter or Enterprise-tier"
 />

-:::info Not yet supported in Fusion
+:::info Not yet supported in the dbt Fusion engine
 <Constant name="semantic_layer" /> is currently supported in the <Constant name="dbt_platform" /> until v1.10 (Latest).
 Support for <Constant name="semantic_layer" /> in Fusion is not yet available, but is coming soon.
 :::